pycontw/reviewer-guidebook/reviewer-guide.en.md

 # Details
 + Language options for proposals can be: English talk and non-English talk.
 When an author choose to do **English talk**, please use English to comment.
++ Due to the large volume of proposals over the years, we strongly recommend that you prioritize reviewing proposals that are more closely related to your technical background.
+After that, you can proceed to review proposals from fields you have experience with, in order.
++ If you encounter a field that you are not familiar with, you may choose not to review the proposal.

 # Voting and Acceptance
 ### Voting